derekparker/lab/readme.md

-Just a collection of randomly implemented data types and algorithms.
-Mostly in C++ / Python.
+Just a collection of randomly implemented data types, algorithms and experiments.